Myles Frost: Life and career

 After graduating from high school, Frost entered Belmont University in Nashville where he studied music technology for two years.
 He transferred from Belmont to Bowie State University as an audio engineering major, but ultimately left school when he was cast as Michael Jackson in the Broadway production of MJ the Musical.
 Frost earned the role after Ephraim Sykes left the production late in the show's development, and the producers had to locate a new actor rapidly.
 The production team auditioned many established actors, but none of them was working, and broadened their search.
 A YouTube video of Frost performing the song "Billie Jean" from a high school talent show drew the attention of the producers, and he was invited to audition; ultimately winning the part.
-Earning positive critical attention, Frost won the 2022 Tony Award for Best Actor in a Musical for his portrayal of Michael Jackson in the Broadway theatre production of MJ the Musical.
-Myles is set to leave the production on April 2, 2023.
-He will be replaced by Elijah Johnson.
+Earning positive critical attention, Frost won the 2022 Tony Award for Best Actor in a Musical for his portrayal of Michael Jackson around the age of 28–33 in the Broadway theatre production of MJ the Musical.
+He is the youngest solo recipient of the Tony Award in the "Best Actor in a Musical" category, a record previously held by Ben Platt.
+Myles left the production on April 2, 2023.
+He was replaced by Elijah Johnson of Mindless Behavior on April 4, 2023.
+He then went on to reprise the role as MJ in the West End production that opened in March 27, 2024, and eventually left the production on January 11, 2025, while Jamaal Fields-Green took over as MJ on January 14, 2025.